Summary of Maximizing Your Potential by Dr. Myles Munroe

 You feed and cultivate your spirit by living from God’s wisdom revealed by His spirit.

 3. You must share your potential

 Potential is not given for itself.
-You are blessed to be blessing.
-God shared His potential with you and is excited when he sees you sharing that potential with others.
+You are blessed to be a blessing.
+God shared His potential with you and is excited when He sees you sharing that potential with others.
 Potential is only fulfilled when it is given to others.
 You cannot enjoy and fulfill your potential when you keep it to yourself.
 (If a seed doesn’t give its potential to the soil, it dies).

 Retention of potential destroys the potential hoarded, destroys the joy of giving, destroys the benefits of receiving, destroys God’s joy in giving you, and destroys your personal happiness and fulfillment.

 Potential is not fully maximized until it reproduces itself in the next generation.
 Since today’s seed is tomorrow’s tree, maximizing your potential is not just necessary but critical as there would be no future if you fail to release your potential.

 4. You must understand and obey the laws of limitation that govern your potential

 Laws are the principles that govern life.
 For example, whatever goes up must come down.
 They can’t be broken.

 Commandments specify behaviour relative to a law.
 Don’t try to walk on the air

 Demands build upon previous commandments and laws and specifies behavior for specific situations.